YukiAttano/responsive_ux/README.md

 - Implementation of (Apple) [UserInterfaceSizeClass](https://developer.apple.com/documentation/swiftui/userinterfacesizeclass)
 - Implementation of (Material) [WindowSizeClass](https://m3.material.io/foundations/layout/applying-layout/window-size-classes#2bb70e22-d09b-4b73-9c9f-9ef60311ccc8)

+- WindowSizedBox for efficiently rebuilding widgets based on view sizes (meant for top level widgets)
+- WindowSizeNotifier for listening to WindowSizes without a WindowSizedBox
-- BreakpointBuilder for efficiently rebuilding widgets based on a list of Breakpoints
+- BreakpointBuilder for efficiently rebuilding widgets based on a list of Breakpoints (meant for local widgets)
+- SliverBreakpointBuilder is like the BreakpointBuilder but for Slivers

 ## Getting started